luizefalves/AirProjectPipeline/readme.md

-    ----- README NOT MADE YET -----
+# THIS README FILE IS NOT COMPLETE
+This project was made for Docker version >= 20.10.16

-    --> START WITH "python project_starter.py"
+### START WITH "python project_starter.py"